As you roll into ‘Rocky’ in central Queensland, either by plane, train or automobile, you can’t help but get a sense of the vastness of this state.

 Do you have any suggestions to add to our list of the best things to do in Rockhampton?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism and Events Queensland
+Cover image: Tourism and Events Queensland

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.